even4void/aliquote/content/post/python-indentation.md

   ..
 ```

 Here is a short solution to the *balanced parentheses* problem.
-This is taken litterally from Miller and Ranum, *Problem Solving with Algorithms and Data Structures using Python*, 2006.
-The complete <i class="fa fa-file-code-o fa-1x"></i> [source code][source code] can be downloaded.
+This is taken literally from Miller and Ranum, *Problem Solving with Algorithms and Data Structures using Python*, 2006.
+The complete [source code][source code] can be downloaded.

 ```python
 class Stack: